Abhorrent [Audio], with Dominic Lash (double bass) and Zlatko Baracskai (modular synth).

 Live @ Boat-ting [Audio], with Perro-chimp.
 OSOR 3, London: Oso Records.

-Too Hot to Handel, guided improvisation for electric guitar, harpsichord, double bass, drums, live electronics and 2 vocalists, with Adam de la Cour, Steve Potter, Alexander Hawkins, Dominic Lash, Javier Carmona and Federico Reuben, Handel House Museum, London, UK.
+Too Hot to Handel [Info], guided improvisation for electric guitar, harpsichord, double bass, drums, live electronics and 2 vocalists, with Adam de la Cour, Steve Potter, Alexander Hawkins, Dominic Lash, Javier Carmona and Federico Reuben, Handel House Museum, London, UK.

-E-tudes (2007-2009), installation/performance for 6 keyboards, live electronics and 200 wireless headphones, commissioned by pianocircus, world premiere by pianocircus and Federico Reuben, The Sound Source, Kings Place, London, UK, sponsored by the PRS Foundation Live Connections scheme and Sound and Muisc.
+E-tudes (2007-2009) [Info], installation/performance for 6 keyboards, live electronics and 200 wireless headphones, commissioned by pianocircus, world premiere by pianocircus and Federico Reuben, The Sound Source, Kings Place, London, UK, sponsored by the PRS Foundation Live Connections scheme and Sound and Music.

-Žižek!?, guided improvisation for piano, double bass and drums, 4 computer network and video, commisioned by Sound and Music, world premiere by Dominic Lash, Alexander Hawkins, Javier Carmona and Federico Reuben, The Sound Source, Kings Place, London, UK.
+Žižek!?
+[Info], guided improvisation for piano, double bass and drums, 4 computer network and video, commissioned by Sound and Music, world premiere by Dominic Lash, Alexander Hawkins, Javier Carmona and Federico Reuben, The Sound Source, Kings Place, London, UK.

-Headlong [Code], computer programming (electronics) for composition by Christopher Fox, world premiere by Christopher Redgate, Dartmouth College New Music Festival, US.
+Headlong [Video], computer programming (electronics) for composition by Christopher Fox, world premiere by Christopher Redgate, Dartmouth College New Music Festival, US.

 AlgorithmicScore [Code], computer application for real-time scoring in SuperCollider, in GitHub.